mayhammad277/MoonScanner-Adaptive-Ellipse-Regression-for-Crater-Mapping/README.md

 🤝 Contributing
 If you're interested in planetary defense, lunar geology, or geometric deep learning, feel free to fork this repo and submit a PR.

-"The moon is a cold mistress, but her geometry is perfect."